 Winner by 5%

-IKEA rates % higher than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10722 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about your company?" and "How do your customers perceive your company?".
+IKEA rates % higher than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10741 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "How do your customers perceive your company?".